-Investment objective The fund's investment objective is to provide growth of capital while seeking to manage volatility and provide downside protection.
+Investment objective The fund's investment objective is to produce income and to provide an opportunity for growth of principal consistent with sound common stock investing while seeking to manage volatility and provide downside protection.

 Fees and expenses of the fund This table describes the fees and expenses that you may pay if you buy, hold and sell an interest in Class P1 shares of the fund.
 You may pay other fees, such as insurance contract fees and expenses, which are not reflected in the tables and examples below.
 If insurance contract fees and expenses were reflected, expenses shown would be higher.